jakubgrzywaczewski/image-processing-algorithms/README.md

 # floyd-steinberg-algorithm-js

 Web app which has implemented simple graphical algorithms.
-In that moment:
+At this moment:

 1. Floyd-Steinberg algorithm
 2. Greyscale algorithm